ScroogeD2/owmidiconverter/README.md

 The elements following the vector are the pitches in the chord.
 Similar to the pitches of MIDI files, one integer is one semitone.
 The scale starts at 0 (C1) and ends at 63 (E6).
 For example, C4 (262hz) has a pitch of 36.

 Each array has its own rule.
 At the end of each rule, the array is saved in its own index of the SongData array: SongData = [array0, array1, array2, ...].
-The maximum amount of pitches needed in any chord is saved in the first element of the first array.
+The maximum amount of voices needed in any chord is saved in the first element of the first array.

 ### EXAMPLE
 The following array contains a song that plays the note G4 at time 0, followed by a C minor chord (C5, Eb5, G5) at time 0.5, followed by another G4 note at time 2.0.
 The maximum amount of voices needed is 3, which is saved as the first element of the whole array: